Overview: Racial and Ethnic Health Disparities (REHD) Task Force

 Health inequities are intrinsically tied to racial inequities and disparities.
 They reflect the injustices that continue to permeate our society.
 In addition to educating and informing its members about disparities from a holistic perspective, the faith community, working in concert with local, state and national health and racial justice advocates, can create dynamic partnerships for developing strategies and action plans to address these inequities and disparities.

-People with Sickle Cell Disease are now on the list for increased risk for severe complications...Read More
+COVID-19 and Sickle Cell Disease People with Sickle Cell Disease are now on the list of people at...Read More

-The vision of the Racial and Ethnic Health Disparities (REHD) Task Force is for a world that honors...Read More
+Racial and Ethnic Health Disparities (REHD) Task Force “Inequality is magnified in times of...Read More